-This Science News’ article, The Decider [the reality of ‘free will’], digs into one of my favorite subjects.
+This Science News’ article, The Decider [Informing the debate over the reality of ‘free will’ requires learning something about the lateral habenula] , digs into one of my favorite subjects.
 The following excerpt lays down some pithy groundwork:

 “Perhaps,” write neuroscientists Alireza Soltani and Xiao-Jing Wang, “we are entering a new period of consilience between the science of the brain and the science of the mind.”
 Such consilience would certify the death of Cartesian dualism, the mind-body distinction articulated by the French philosopher René Descartes in the 17th century.
 In modern neuroscience, that division dissolves—the mind is simply a reflection of different states of the brain.
 And brain states dictate the behaviors that masquerade as free choices.